msangel/msangel.github.io/_drafts/docker.md

 [antsleOS](https://antsle.com/all/os-used-in-antsle/), [Xen](https://xenproject.org/), [XCP-ng](https://xcp-ng.org/), [Oracle VM Server](https://www.oracle.com/virtualization/vm-server-for-x86/), [Microsoft Hyper-V](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/hyper-v-technology-overview), [Xbox One system software](https://direct.playstation.com/en-us/ps5), [VMware ESX/ESXi](https://www.vmware.com/products/esxi-and-esx.html) and many more

 ### Hosted hypervisor
-This is a program that is installed on top of the operating system.
+This is a program(regular executable file) that is running on top of the operating system.
 This type of hypervisor is something like a “translator” that translates the guest operating system’s system calls into the host operating system’s system calls.

 Examples:
 VMware Workstation, VMware Player, VirtualBox, Parallels Desktop for Mac and QEMU